Skip to content

 • Do not share verification codes, PINs, or remote desktop access with anyone.

-• Consider a password manager and a credit freeze if your identity may be compromised.
+• Consider a password manager and a credit freeze if your identity may be compromised — see what to do if you gave your SSN to a scammer.

 Safe payment practices

-Zelle & bank impersonation: Your bank will never ask you to Zelle money to reverse fraud.
-Read our Zelle scam guide.
+Zelle & payment apps: Your bank will never ask you to Zelle money to reverse fraud.
+See our Zelle scam guide and Venmo & Cash App scams.

 • Never pay with gift cards, wire transfers, or cryptocurrency for goods, services, taxes, or "fees."